Skip to main content

 Initialization

-By default, Hyper Fetch provides an HTTP adapter for both browser and Node environments.
+By default, Hyper Fetch provides a unified HTTP adapter built on the native fetch API, which works in both browser and Node.js environments (Node 18+).
 You can also create your own adapters to support other protocols or advanced use cases.

 GraphQL Adapter